plalwani/Arduino/README.md

-# arduino_grove_demos
+# Arduino demos
-Grove seeed kit based demos for middle and high school
+Simple Arduino demos for beginners that I use in my tutorials and workshops